Saves of low shots from 9 meters

 Sliding low save technique

-Both techniques have their strengths and weaknesses, and the effect of both of them can be maximized only if you recognize which of these will work better for your goalkeeper.
-However, advisable is to teach both techniques, by following the abilities and proper progression for your goalkeepers.
+Sliding can be done as a one-leg slide (with one leg sliding to the reaction and the other bent) or with a full leg split slide (with both legs making a full split).
+Both techniques have their strengths and weaknesses, and the effect of both can be maximized only if you recognize which will work better for your goalkeeper.
+However, it’s advisable to teach both techniques by following the abilities and proper progression for your goalkeepers.

 Important Things When Saving Low Shots